MatsTill/ArchersBowl/README.md

 3. Navigate to the project folder.
 4. Install the necessary NPM libraries by running `npm install`.
 4. Make sure MongoDB is installed and running.
-5. Run `node test.js` to initialize the contents of the database.
-This must only be done once to avoid duplication of data.
-6. To run the application, execute `node index.js`.
+5. To run the application, execute `node index.js` or `npm start`.
-7. Go to the browser and enter `localhost:3000` in the URL to access the web application.
+6. Go to the browser and enter `localhost:3000` in the URL to access the web application.

 ## NPM Packages and Third-Party Libraries
 ### NPM